icheishvili/pyoauth/README.markdown

-iOAuth
+pyOAuth
 ======

-iOAuth is a Python library for dealing with OAuth.
+pyOAuth is a Python library for dealing with OAuth.

 It gives you, the developer, full control over everything that is going on.
 That means you can: